SFML/imgui-sfml/README.md

     - Call `ImGui::SFML::Render(window)`

 - Call `ImGui::SFML::Shutdown()` after `window.close()` has been called
+    - Use `ImGui::SFML::Shutdown(window)` overload if you want to shutdown a different window than the window previously set with `ImGui::SFML::SetCurrentWindow(window)`.
+This works for current window as well.

 **If you only draw ImGui widgets without any SFML stuff, then you'll have to call window.resetGLStates() before rendering anything.
 You only need to do it once.**